-For more than thirty years, the model has been adopted - and adapted - by hundreds of libraries across the country.
-"Let's Talk About It" has reached more than four million people around the United States.
+For more than 30 years, the Let's Talk About It reading and book discussion program model has been used by hundreds of libraries, reaching more than 4 million people around the United States.

-The original development, design and production of "Let's Talk About It" themes was made possible by a grant to the ALA from the National Endowment for the Humanities.
+The original development, design and production of Let's Talk About It was made possible by a grant to ALA from the National Endowment for the Humanities.